anandhan07/Release/Flashing-instructions.md

 - Download ROM.
 - Download Gapps Package if ROM is Vanilla (Recommend to use either Nikgapps core/basic or Mindthegapps).
 - `Note: On GApps ROM variant Google Apps are included, don't flash separately.`
 - Reboot to Recovery (**You must use any of the recommended recovery.
-See Recommended Recoveries in Useful Links section**).
+See Useful Links section**).
 - Wipe System, Data, Vendor, Cache, Dalvik/ART cache.
-- `Note: Format Data if you are coming from MIUI.
-Otherwise ROM won't boot.`
+- `Note: If you are coming from MIUI or any encrypted ROM, Format data to remove encryption.
+Otherwise new ROM won't boot.`
 - **Flash latest stable Firmware (Highly recommended to flash any of the latest stable firmware before flashing ROM.
-See Firmware in Useful Links section)**
+See Useful Links section)**
 - Flash ROM zip.
 - Flash Gapps Package if ROM is Vanilla.
 - Reboot to system.